-- 5.7 Applicants are required to prepare a budget for the Project, which is to be submitted with their EOI and full application. - 5.8 An approved budget will form part of the Funding Agreement for the Project. - 5.9 Funding from the Program must be used only for approved expenditure on the Project, as set out in the Eligible Expenditure Guide at Appendix B of these Guidelines.
+- 5.7 Applicants are required to prepare a budget for the Project, which is to be submitted with their EOI and Full Application. - 5.8 An approved budget will form part of the Funding Agreement for the Project. - 5.9 Funding from the Program must be used only for approved expenditure on the Project, as set out in the Eligible Expenditure Guide at Appendix B of these Guidelines.
+Exclusions or additional inclusions to Eligible Expenditure may be detailed in the Funding Announcement.